smith-nathanh/tldwatch/README.md

 - **Text Processing**: Cleans and splits the transcript text into manageable chunks for processing.
 - **Summarization**: Utilizes OpenAI's language models to generate summaries of the transcripts.
 - **Output**: Saves the original transcript and the generated summary to specified directories.
+- **Twitter Integration**: Posts the generated summary as a thread on Twitter.

 ## File Structure

-- **summarize.py**: Main script to fetch transcripts and generate summaries.
+- **main.py**: Entry point to summarize YouTube video transcripts and post to Twitter.
 - **get_transcript.py**: Module to retrieve transcripts from YouTube videos.
-- **utils.py**: Utility functions for processing and summarizing text.
+- **summarizer.py**: Module to process and summarize transcripts.
+- **tests/x_api_test.py**: Unit tests and X api test.
 - **requirements.txt**: List of dependencies required for the project.
 - **README.md**: This file.
+- **prompt.json**: JSON file containing prompts for summarization.
+- **schedule/schedule.json**: JSON file containing the schedule for video summarization.

 ## Installation